Quramy/ts-graphql-plugin/README.md

 ### `validate` command

 Validates your GraphQL operations and fragments in your ts files and report syntax or semantic errors.

+### `report` command

+Extracts GraphQL operations and fragments from ts files and report them to a Markdown file.

 ## Plugin options